f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>and just use</span>
     <span>&lt;script&gt;</span>
     <span>to start the interpretation of the JavaScript.</span><br/>
-    <span>As previously mentioned, JavaScript was originally developed to offer dynamic con‐</span>
-    <span>trol over the various elements within an HTML document, and that is still its main</span>
+    <span>As previously mentioned, JavaScript was originally developed to offer dynamic control over the various elements within an HTML document, and that is still its main</span>
     <span>use.
 But more and more, JavaScript is being used for Ajax.
-This is a term for the pro‐</span>
-    <span>cess of accessing the web server in the background.
+This is a term for the process of accessing the web server in the background.
 (It originally meant</span>
     <span>Asynchronous</span>
     <span>JavaScript and XML</span>
     <span>, but that phrase is already a bit outdated.)</span><br/>